NIVUNA-LABS/AI-based-Music-Recommendation-System-by-Sentiment-analysis/README.md.txt

 ## ??
 Viva Explanation (Short)

 This project is an Emotion-Based Music Recommender built using Streamlit.
 It captures live webcam video using streamlit-webrtc and detects facial and hand landmarks using MediaPipe.
 These landmarks are converted into numerical features and passed into a trained deep learning model built with Keras.
 The model predicts the user's emotion such as happy, sad, or angry.
 Based on the detected emotion, along with user-input language and singer, the system automatically recommends songs by opening relevant search results on YouTube.
-The goal is to provide personalized music recommendations based on real-time emotional state.î
+The goal is to provide personalized music recommendations based on real-time emotional state.‚Äù

 ---